RoySegall/plugable_hooks/README.md

 Move naming convention callbacks function to OOP based.

-## For what this module good?
+## Why I should use this module?
-This module can be useful for two reasons:
+You should this module due to two reasons:
-  1. big MYMODULE.module file - When working with big project the module file becomes huge.
+  1. big MYMODULE.module file - When working on a big project the module file becomes huge.
 Moving the callback to small plugins could be much more easy to maintain.
   2. Extended hooks base logic - Hooks can have big logic.
 Module can pass their